Identify relevant keywords and integrate them into your site to improve your search engine ranking.

 Here are some things to consider:

 - Target audience - Think about the type of person you want to attract to your site.
 What do they want?
 What problems do they have?
-It might help to ask other people, like friends or coworkers, what they would enter in search engines if looking for your content or services.
+It might help to ask other people, like friends or coworkers, what they'd enter in search engines if looking for your content or services.

 - Your product - List each of your products or services, and add multiple words that describe it.
 Even if you don't sell items, your product is whatever someone receives by visiting your site, like information about parrots.